 All of my fabrics are Art Gallery solids and prints except for the winter wonderland print which is from Rifle Paper Co.

-Dimensions on my Drawstring Santa Sack
+Dimensions FOR my Santa Sack

 You might notice that the bags I made are much larger than the ones in the tutorial I linked to.
 So I thought I would save you the headache of trial and error and give you my tried and true measurements that worked perfectly for making these alternatives to stockings.
 I wanted to make sure they were big enough to hold some books, coloring books, candy, some small toys, and fake fluffy snowballs!
 Here are the measurements I used:

-• Main exterior Fabric: (2) 18″ x 17″ pieces
+- Main exterior Fabric: (2) 18″ x 17″ pieces

-• Accent Exterior Fabric: (2) 18″ x 5″ pieces
+- Accent Exterior Fabric: (2) 18″ x 5″ pieces

-• Interior Lining Fabric: (2) 18″ x 21.5″ pieces
+- Interior Lining Fabric: (2) 18″ x 21.5″ pieces

 If your fabric is directional, make sure that the you cut them so that the 18″ is how wide the bag will be.
 Your lining fabric can be all the same (I used a cream lining for most of mine) or use another coordinating color/print so that your bags can be reversible.
 The possibilities are endless!
 Also, feel free to switch up the string/rope you use.
 I put a link to the heavy duty twine that I used (and LOVED the look of), but you can use whatever you want!